pdaehne/TL866-FlashROM-Adapter/README.md

 [![Adapter](images/Xgpro_Load_Kick31_080000.preview.png)](images/Xgpro_Load_Kick31_080000.png?raw=1)

 In the third slot (addresses $100000-$17ffff) we want to write the diagnostic ROM.
-So click on "LOAD" and on "Browser" to select the diagnostic ROM file.
+So click on "LOAD" and on "Browse" to select the diagnostic ROM file.
 Set the buffer start address to "100000", and set all other options as for the previous ROMs.
 Do not forget to disable "Clear Buffer"!